 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name three types of familial structure techniques.
+-Name three types of familial structure techniques during early stages of life.

 -Name three aspects of adolescents with FAS.